 The glass tankards that the party-goers drink from in the fiesta (c.56 minutes) are of a design first produced around the 1920s.
 See more »

-We brought you along because you're supposed to be the big man with the iron; but I think now I could even out pull you.
+I'd say your style's gettin' a bit slow.
+We brought you along because you're supposed to be the big man with the iron; but now, I think I could even out pull you.

 You're probably right, Bob.
-You probably could put six in me by the time I put that one into you.
+You probably could get six into me by the time I get that one into ...

 See more »

 Fans of Brando will love it, others might look at their watch.